beacon-biosignals/StableHashTraits.jl/docs/templates/index_template.md

 When `preserves_structure=false` (the default for most functions) the type of the return value from `transformer` is always hashed alongside the transformed value.

 This should give the reader some idea of when a type-unstable function can be safely marked as `preserves_structure=true`.
-In particular any case where each value passed to transform maps to a value that will hash to a unique bit-sequence should be fine.
+In particular any case where each value passed to transform maps to a value that will be hashed as a unique bit-sequence should be fine.
 This would be violated, for instance, by `x -> x < 0 : Char(0) ?
 Int32(0)`, but not by `x -> x < 0 : Char(1) : Int32(2)`.
 In the latter case we could safely mark `preserves_structure=true`.

 ## Customizing Type Hashes

 Types are hashed by hashing a type name and a type structure.
 The structure is determined by the `StructType` as detailed above (e.g. `ArrayType`s hash their `eltype`).
-As noted there, the name will be based on `StructType` when hashing the type of an object, and the name of the type itself when hashing the type as a value.
+As noted there, the name will be based on the name of the `StructType` when hashing the type of an object, and the name of the type itself when hashing the type as a value.

 You can change how a type name is hashed for an object using [`StableHashTraits.type_hash_name`](@ref), how a type name is hashed as a value using [`StableHashTraits.type_value_name`](@ref) and how the structure is hashed using [`StableHashTraits.type_structure`](@ref).
 The latter is necessary to overwrite if you want to differentiate types that vary only in their type parameters not their `fieldtypes`.